gvwilson/thirdbit/src/fiction/iffy/index.md

 Her stern dipped, throwing her bow into the air.
 She tipped on her side and slid down into the dark unforgiving ocean.

-"Saints and their mercies," Uncle Jack said quietly.
+"Affin' hell," Uncle Jack said quietly.

 But no—there she was, still afloat!
 She wasn't a jelly dredger or a cargo hauler.